NateEag/how-i-code/drafts/daily-routine.rst

 my current mental state (commit WIP, push, update task with status), then let the team know I'm eating lunch.

-After lunch, set "done for day" reminders for four hours from resuming work.
+After lunch, adjust "done for day" reminders to go off before quitting time.
-Reminders should fire at thirty minutes and five minutes before day's completion (see EOD section).
+Reminders should fire at thirty minutes (wrap up heavy work) and five minutes before day's completion (see EOD section).

 End Of Day
 ----------

-When it goes off, take five minutes to save mental state on the current project.
+When the EOD reminder goes off, take five minutes to save mental state on the current project.
 That means making/pushing a WIP commit and updating the corresponding task with notes to help me restore my state (or help a coworker do so should someone else pick it up from me).

 Update team on whether you achieved your goal or not.
 If not, explain why and how you're adjusting your plans based on what you learned.